 Smart affiliates have their own systems to evaluate new brands.
-They would start with (affiliate link) Semrush and look at keyword volume.
+They would start with Semrush or Similar Web and look at keywords and traffic volume.
 Some still use the Alexa Traffic Rank extension.
 Others will research the brand’s social media and see how active they are and the type of content they produce.

 Once they’ve done that research, they will look at the affiliate program statistics.
 They will want to know the conversion rate, average order value, average commission, and available creatives.
 They’ll start to research what types of affiliate models are already promoting the products.
 What are the reviews like?
 What coupon and cashback affiliates are in the program?
 Does the program have advanced attribution that protects content affiliates from losing commissions?